Juventus FC (women): Rita Guarino era (2017–2021)

 During the tenure of Rita Guarino, Juventus quickly emerged as a dominating force in Italy, winning four consecutive league titles in their first four years of activity.
-Juventus' first game was on 27 August 2017, in a 13–0 away victory over Torino in the first leg of the first round of the 2017–18 Coppa Italia; Martina Rosucci scored the club's first-ever goal.
+Juventus' first game was on 27 August 2017, a 13–0 away victory over Torino in the first leg of the first round of the 2017–18 Coppa Italia; Martina Rosucci scored the club's first-ever goal.
 In the 2017–18 Serie A, the club was tied with Brescia for first place at 60 points.
 The two sides played a single-legged play-off match where, following a goalless draw after 120 minutes, Juventus beat Brescia 5–4 in a penalty shoot-out.

-In 2018–19, by having won the previous season's league title, they qualified for the UEFA Champions League; they lost 3–2 on aggregate to Brøndby in the round of 32.
-That season, Juventus achieved the domestic double, winning their second Serie A title and first Coppa Italia.
+By having won the previous season's league title, they qualified for the 2018–19 UEFA Champions League; they lost 3–2 on aggregate to Brøndby in the round of 32.
+In the 2018–19 season, Juventus achieved the domestic double, winning their second Serie A title and first Coppa Italia.
 In 2019–20, Juventus won both the Supercoppa Italiana, their first title, and their third consecutive league title.
 (Note: The league was suspended six matchdays in advance due to the COVID-19 pandemic in Italy; on 8 June 2020, the suspension became definitive and no title was awarded.
 Nonetheless, on 25 June, FIGC assigned the scudetto to first-placed Juventus.)
 In only two years, the team won all the trophies of Italian women's football.

 In the 2020–21 season, Juventus won their second Supercoppa Italiana, and their fourth-consecutive league title, becoming only the second club to achieve this streak after Torres in 2013.
-They finished the season winning all 22 league matches, becoming the first team in the Italian women's top flight to accomplish a perfect season.
+They finished the 2020–21 Serie A winning all 22 league matches, becoming the first team in the Italian women's top flight to accomplish a perfect season.